 Installing the LCD

 My TFT is a WaveShare 3.5(A) screen designed for a Raspberry Pi.
 You can install both the screen and touchscreen drivers following the instructions on Waveshare’s wiki, which basically tells you to download and unpack their driver package, run the appropriate script (in my case LCD35-Show), and then install xinput-calibrator to calibrate your touchscreen.
-Once you have that working you should boot to the desktop with no problem and we can start tweaking its performance a bit.
+You also need to enable (if it’s not already) the SPI interface with raspi-config, as that’s the “port” this screen will use.
+Once you have that working you should boot to the desktop on the LCD, and we can start tweaking its performance a bit.

 Edit the boot config.txt file with